19 foreign nationals charged with illegal voting during 2016 election

 - Ramon Esteban Paez-Jerez, age 58, of Dominican Republic

-The Justice Department said the grand jury also returned an indictment against a 20th person, 66-year-old Denslo Allen Paige, with aiding and abetting another defendant, Espinosa-Pena, in falsely claiming United States citizenship in order to register to vote.
+The Justice Department said the grand jury also returned an indictment against a 20th person, 66-year-old Denslo Allen Paige, for allegedly aiding and abetting another defendant, Espinosa-Pena, in falsely claiming United States citizenship in order to register to vote.

-The announcement comes amid an intense debate at the state level over voter fraud and efforts by Republican lawmakers to impose new voter ID restrictions.

 The cases are being investigated by a taskforce in North Carolina led by Immigration and Customs Enforcement - Homeland Security Investigations, and assisted by Enforcement Removal Operations, and the Department of State - Diplomatic Security Service.